Constitution

 Article IX: Amendments to the Constitution or Bylaws

-Section 1: Development
+Section 1.: Development

 Amendments to the constitution require a CSPA resolution; amendments to the bylaws do not.
 Proposed amendments to the Staff Senate Constitution and Bylaws must be submitted to the Executive Committee for review and clarification.
-Upon approval by the Executive Committee, amendments to the constitution proceed to CSPA prior to review and vote in the senate, amendments to the bylaws proceed directly to the senate.
+Upon approval by the Executive Committee, amendments to the constitution proceed to the CSPA prior to review and vote in the senate, amendments to the bylaws proceed directly to the senate.

 Section 2: Approval of Amendments to the Constitution